 This advice was probably beaten into your head throughout high school and college, but it's the truth.
 Nobody is going to take you seriously in the office if you walk in looking like you did at last night's party at the club.

-Separate your career wardrobe from your lifestyle wardrobe if you have to.
-It'll look a lot better not only in your closet but on you as well.
+Separate your career wardrobe from your lifestyle wardrobe in your closet, if that helps.
+It'll look a lot better not only in your closet, but on you as well.

 Less Is More

 When it comes time to step in front of your vanity and choose your beauty essentials for the day, think "less is more."
 Beauty experts from Marie Claire suggest that subtle makeup is better than "look at me” makeup.
 This isn't to say that you can't rock a red lip; it simply means to wear it properly.
 If you want to draw attention to the red lip, keep everything else neutral and soft.
 If you're going for dramatic eyes, go ahead and wear that dark eyeliner, but keep the lips and cheeks soft.

 Your hair is also important to keep in mind.
 Office professionals often wear their hair up in ponytails or buns, as to keep it out of their face, therefore eliminating as many distractions as possible.
 You don't necessarily have to do this, but do work to keep your hair out of your face, so it's not a distraction during business meetings.
 Spraying a light layer of hairspray will keep your locks in place all day.

 Confidence Is Key

 After your clothes are on and your hair and makeup are done, what's left?
 Confidence.
 This characteristic will not only bring more positivity to the workplace, but it will boost your self-esteem and your career.

 Who Do You Want to Attract?